Texas Court of Criminal Appeals

 The Texas Court of Criminal Appeals (CCA) is the court of last resort for all criminal matters in Texas.
-The Court, which is based in the Supreme Court Building in Downtown Austin, is composed of a Presiding Judge and eight judges.
+The Court, which is based in the Supreme Court Building in Downtown Austin, is composed of a presiding judge and eight judges.

 Article V of the Texas Constitution vests the judicial power of the state and describes the Court's jurisdiction and sets rules for judicial eligibility, elections, and vacancies.

 Jurisdiction

-In Texas, the Court of Criminal Appeals has final jurisdiction over all criminal matters (excluding juvenile proceedings, which are considered civil matters), while the Texas Supreme Court is the last word on all civil matters.
+In Texas, the Court of Criminal Appeals has final jurisdiction over all criminal matters excluding, juvenile proceeding which are considered civil matters whereas the Texas Supreme Court is the last decision on all civil matters.

 The Court of Criminal Appeals exercises discretionary review over criminal cases, which means that it may choose whether or not to review a case.
 The only cases that the Court must hear are those involving the sentencing of capital punishment or the denial of bail.

 Court composition

-The Court is composed of a Presiding Judge and eight judges (unlike the Texas Supreme Court which is composed of a Chief Justice and eight Justices).
+The Court is composed of a presiding judge and eight judges (unlike the Texas Supreme Court which is composed of a chief justice and eight justices).
 Each judge serves a six-year term beginning January 1 and ending December 31, and the judges are elected in staggered partisan elections.
-Although all nine seats are elected at large, the Presiding Judge seat is separately designated from the other seats.
+Although all nine seats are elected at large, the presiding judge seat is separately designated from the other seats.

 In order to be a judge, a person must be at least 35 years of age, a United States and Texas citizen, licensed to practice law in Texas, and must have practiced law for at least 10 years.
 A person 75 years or older cannot run for a seat on the Court of Criminal Appeals.
 Judges who turn 75 during the term of office may serve until December 31 of the fourth year of their term.
 The Governor of Texas, subject to Senate confirmation, may appoint a judge to serve out the remainder of any unexpired term until the next general election.

-Current judges of the Texas Court of Criminal Appeals
+Current judges

 Capital punishment

 According to a 2000 special article in the Chicago Tribune, from 1995 to 2000, records show that the court has granted new trials in capital cases eight times and new sentencing six times while affirming 270 capital convictions.